 - Investment Adviser Fiduciary Duty and Compliance.
 Barry has represented investment advisers and principals in approximately 60 SEC investigations or examinations concerning regulatory priority issues such as allocation of investments, fund expenses, adviser compensation, valuation of fund holdings, cross trades, disclosure of investment risk and fund objectives, MNPI policies and procedures, big data and adequacy of compliance procedures.

 - Public Company.
-Barry has represented public companies and senior officials in SEC investigations concerning financial reporting, FCPA, disclosure, executive compensation and Regulation FD.
+Barry frequently represents public companies and senior officials in SEC investigations concerning financial reporting, FCPA, disclosure, executive compensation and Regulation FD.

 - FinTech.
 He has advised clients on SEC registration relating to digital assets, and has represented prominent FinTech firms in regulatory investigations.